#########################

 Prometheus instance that Atmosphere deploys.

-3. Click the "Add Silence" button and use the AlertManager format to create
+3. Click the "Add Silence" button and use the Alertmanager format to create

 your silence, which you can test by seeing if it matches any alerts in the